At Peninsula Behavioral Health we believe that leadership means caring for the whole community.

 Director of Information Technology

-With an Electrical Engineering degree from the US Coast Guard Academy followed by 11 years active duty service and 11 additional years as a software developer, Will wanted to try out the Information Technology world.
-As a result, he accepted a position here in August 2010 as a Help Desk Technician.
+Will earned an Electrical Engineering degree from the US Coast Guard Academy followed by 11 years active duty service and 11 additional years as a software developer.
+Following this career, he wanted to try out the Information Technology world.
+As a result Will accepted a position at PBH in August 2010 as a Help Desk Technician.

 Will was promoted to Systems Analyst after a few years, then to IT Director in late 2016.
 He likes the work and his fellow employees, and is hoping to cross the 11 year employment barrier which until now has eluded him.

 Quality Assurance Director